medrunner-services/Client-Portal/CONTRIBUTING.md

 - Checkout a topic branch from `develop` with a name like `feature/adding-teams` or `bug/images-error`.

-- Make sure to run `npm run lint:fix` and `npm run prettier:fix` before committing your changes.
+- Make sure to run `pnpm lint` before committing your changes.
 You can even enable GitHub actions in your forked repository to run these checks automatically.

 - Create a pull request with your changes from your feature branch against the `develop` branch.